 Here is a breakdown of a variety of options you have when considering an insurance plan.
 It is essential to consider your specific situation, including employment, health needs for you and your family and finances.

 If you would like to speak to someone about particular plans and your needs, feel free to reach out by phone, email or chat.
 You can also contact a local insurance agent.

 22-25 years old

 - Coverage through your student health plan — Many colleges offer student health plans.
-It can be an easy and affordable way to get basic health insurance coverage.
+It can be an easy and affordable way to get basic coverage.
 Many times, it’s part of your tuition.

 26 years old and older